-While you're working on your in progress campaign you should plan to send a few test emails to make sure your great looking email template looks fabulous in a variety of email clients.
-Try sending a test email to yourself and your team members.
+While you're working on your in progress email campaign you should plan to send a few test emails to make sure your great looking email design looks fabulous in a variety of email clients.
+Send test emails to yourself and your team members.

 Topics covered in this article: